Candidates: Are you interviewing and need support?

 In other words, what has changed is our (and everyone else’s) access to those reviews.

 In the information age, what differentiates great companies from the not-so-great is not how they are reviewed, but how they respond when those reviews are negative.

 Every negative review is unique, and different types of negative reviews require different strategies.
 Here we’ve put together a collection of the most common response strategies, and where they are best put to use.

+How to remove negative Glassdoor reviews?
 The most Machiavellian of the strategies on this list, the Brute Force Method is simple: encourage your current employees to flag the negative review as inappropriate or spam.
 After a certain number of “flags”, most review aggregation websites will feel compelled to remove the review.

 If this method feels intuitively wrong, you’re probably on the right track as a talent acquisition professional.
 Then again, a non-existent review can’t harm your employer brand.
 Or can it?

 Think about the effect on workplace morale: if HR is consistently leveraging its worker base to remove negative online reviews, what will your employees think?
 How will they receive your other initiatives (employee engagement, etc) if they think their opinions will be scrubbed in an Orwellian censorship campaign?

 They’ll inevitably grow tired of silencing dissident voices - and will probably join them.
 Eventually a review site that does not delete reviews will come along and expose the sham.

 But there are a few situations where this method is useful.

 Needless to say, the Brute Force Method should be used sparingly.